As a video content marketer, you simply can’t afford to ignore Short videos.

 When using Pictory, the timeline editing step is not needed at all because the highlights produced in Step 2 will automatically be used to select the appropriate video snippets.

-For the aspect ratio conversion, Pictory will allow you to select the appropriate aspect ratio for the output videos and then adjust the part of the video to be shown in the final output. (see the screenshot below for this).
+For the aspect ratio conversion, Pictory will allow you to select the appropriate aspect ratio for the output videos and then adjust the part of the video to be shown in the final output.

 Step 4: Make sure to add captions to your video since your video will likely be watched on mute